St. Johns County Environmental Division

 Hurricane Matthew Announcements

-Disaster Mitigation for Historic Properties – Citizens impacted by Hurricane Matthew, with damage to a structure or building 50 years old or older, may qualify for economic and technical assistance as a Florida Historic Property.
+Disaster Mitigation for Historic Properties – Citizens impacted by Hurricane Irma, with damage to a structure or building 50 years old or older, may qualify for economic and technical assistance as a Florida Historic Property.
 Disaster Mitigation for Historic Properties

 A Multi-Faceted Approach